scala/docs.scala-lang/conduct.md

 Strive to improve in all things.
 Strive to better Scala, and improve understanding.
 Improve your own teaching styles.
 Change the way we think about code design.
 Scala is a gateway into a new world of software design, and we’re constantly learning new things and opening new avenues.
-Leave your mind open to try new things, and strive to improve what we already know.
+Keep an open mind to try new things, and strive to improve what we already know.

 ## (4) Be Thorough